BurhanUlTayyab/BurhanUlTayyab.github.io/README.md

 Our accounts had been made in a single day and also our credentials were given to login into CWRU cluster to work on.

-You can use the [editor on GitHub](https://github.com/BurhanUlTayyab/burhanultayyab.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown

 burhantwo@Burhan-Ubuntu:~$ ssh bxu22@redhen1.case.edu